bferguson3/allworlds/README.md

 The ending is, once all the shrines are purified, you must undertake the <br>
 Pilgrimage.
 This leads you deep within the earth where you find the truth - <br>
 horrors and monsters are a human creation, born from their incurable desire to <br>
 cause evil.
-You are trapped and put into stasis and your memories are wiped.<br>
+You are trapped within after eradicating the Horrors that were<br>
+birthed and put into stasis again, and those that lived have their memories<br>
+erased.